-On Monday night, Four Corners ran an exposé regarding a major Retirement Village operator in Australia.
-As background for those who haven’t seen the program, there was concern about the level of fees being charged to the residents of the Retirement Village, in particular when someone leaves the Village & sells their unit – often described as deferred management fees.
+IN June 2017, Four Corners ran an exposé regarding a major Retirement Village operator in Australia.
+As background for those who didn’t see the program, there was concern about the level of fees being charged to the residents of the Retirement Village, in particular when someone leaves the Village & sells their unit – often described as deferred management fees.

 This is a good reminder of a very important concept to understand – there is a clear distinction in law between a Retirement Village & a Residential Aged Care facility.

 - Are open to those over 55 years old, generally via a 99-year lease arrangement that can be on sold under certain conditions – generally more of a “lifestyle” decision than a health care-based decision.
 State-based legislation (Retirement Villages Act 1986 in Victoria) sets the rules around what can and can’t be done, and mostly it comes down to the contract you sign upon entry.

 - You will often pay some type of weekly or monthly management fee, for the maintenance of the facility as well as provision of services they offer.

 - Your contract with the Village will outline how, when, and who you can sell your unit to when you exit the Village…

 …it’s not often you can just use the local real estate agent, as this is not a ‘normal’ property purchase you are entering into.Your contract will also outline what fees the Retirement Village will charge you upon exiting; we have seen some that say they will take 50% of any capital gain on the property or perhaps 30% of the total sale price – this varies a lot.